Engagement

 Digital Local Government

-Hastings District Council Virtual Digital Twin Asset Management
+2022 winner: Hastings District Council – Virtual Digital Twin Asset Management

 https://taituara.org.nz/Story?Action=View&Story_id=404